rddill-IBM/BlueMix-R-Buildpack/README.md

 ## R Binaries
 The binaries used by the buildpack are for R 3.2.2, and are hosted on the Anaconda web site

-See the [guide](support/README.md) for building the R binaries yourself.

 ## Caveats
 Due to the size of the R runtime, the slug size on Cloud Foundry, without any additional packages or program code, is approximately 100Mb.